Applied

 In conjunction with the Research and Policy Committee and other stakeholders, the center launched a joint research grant program and will fund four million dollars in energy research.
 The program called for proposals for multi-disciplinary, transformative solutions to Egypt’s most pressing challenges in the energy sector.
 Throughout the past year, the center met with stakeholders to define critical research areas, plan details of the grant proposal and funding process, and develop clear and transparent bylaws to award funds.

-After multiple meetings and listening sessions with industry and governmental leaders, university faculty and researchers and other stakeholders, the center has agreed to support three large, three medium, and three small binational research projects in the following areas:
+After multiple meetings and listening sessions with industry and governmental leaders, university faculty and researchers and other stakeholders, the center selected nine binational research projects in the following areas:

 • Solar energy